zephyrproject-rtos/example-application/README.md

 west build -b $BOARD app -- -DOVERLAY_CONFIG=debug.conf
 ```

-You can also use it together with the `rtt.conf` file if using Segger RTT.
-Once
-you have built the application, run the following command to flash it:
+Once you have built the application, run the following command to flash it:

 ```shell
 west flash